RAVE FabriCARE: Position Papers

 If a fabricare specialist or true quality cleaner didn’t provide you with detailed information about their knowledge, expertise and skills, their stain removal, cleaning and restoration processes, or their specialized equipment, technologies and facilities, you’d have no reason to entrust your fine garments to them.
 Or to any other cleaner for that matter.

 Detailed information about the “ins” and “outs” and “hows” and “whys” of a cleaner’s processes and craftsmanship is the service equivalent of the extended test drive.
 After all, you wouldn’t buy a new vehicle without first “kicking the tires” would you?
-So why would you entrust your fine garments to a cleaner without first asking the probing questions?

-• we meet or exceed the industry’s highest standards
+• "we meet or exceed the industry’s highest standards"

-• we focus on the details
+• "we focus on the details"

-• we provide great cleaning, fabulous service and quick turnaround
+• "we provide great cleaning, fabulous service and quick turnaround"

-• we work hard to earn compliments from our customers every day
+• "we work hard to earn compliments from our customers every day"

-• we treat your every day wear as if they were fine couture pieces
+• "we treat your every day wear as if they were fine couture pieces"

-• we give your garments the care that only we can provide
+• "we give your garments the care that only we can provide"

-• our packaging is the talk of the town.
+• "our packaging is the talk of the town".

 We could go on and on.
-But we won’t You get the drift.
+But we won't.
+You get the drift.

-You’ll also notice that, consistent with these meaningless platitudes, their testimonials tend to focus on the friendliness of their staff and the broadness of their smiles.
-Not a whisper about their processes or craftsmanship.
+You’ll also notice that, consistent with these meaningless platitudes, their testimonials tend to focus on the friendliness of their staff and the broadness of the smiles of their associates.

 4. True quality is the combination of hundreds of details